fonoster/fonoster/mods/authz/README.md

 };
 ```

-Please look at the [DummyAuthzHandler](./src/server/DummyAuthzHandler.ts) for an example of how to implement your own authorization strategy.
+Please look at the [DummyAuthzHandler](./src/server/DummyAuthzHandler.ts) for an example of implementing your authorization strategy.

 ## Enabling the Authz module